-It also includes interest which the Tax Office credited or paid to you.
+It also includes interest which we credited or paid to you

 Do not show at this item, or anywhere else on your tax return, any interest you earned on a first home saver account you hold.
 That interest is non-assessable, non-exempt income, that is, tax-free income.